ballerina-platform/ballerina-distribution/examples/xml-to-record-conversion/xml_to_record_conversion.md

-# Conversion of XML to Ballerina record
+# XML to Record conversion

 The `xmldata` library provides an API to perform conversion from XML to `Ballerina record/map<anydata>`.

-For more information on the underlying module, see the [`xmldata` module](https://docs.central.ballerina.io/ballerina/xmldata/latest/).
+For more information on the underlying module, see the [`xmldata` module](https://lib.ballerina.io/ballerina/xmldata/latest/).

 ::: code xml_to_record_conversion.bal :::